realA10001986/Time-Circuits-Display/README.md

 #### Time zone and Time

 The next step is to set the TCD's time zone.
+If the time zone isn't properly configured, the TCD will show a wrong time, and DST (daylight saving) will not be switched on/off correctly.

-Enter the Config Portal as described above, click on "SETUP", and configure your [time zone](#appendix-c-time-zones).
+Enter the Config Portal as described above, click on "SETUP", and specify your [time zone](#-time-zone).
 Then click "SAVE"; the TCD will reboot.

+Now for actual time:
-If you connected your TCD to a WiFi network with internet access, it will receive time information through NTP (network time protocol).
+- If the TCD is connected to a WiFi network with internet access, it will receive time information through NTP (network time protocol).

-If you keep your TCD in access point mode (in which case it cannot access the internet), please set your local time through the [keypad menu](#how-to-set-the-real-time-clock-rtc).
+- If you keep your TCD in access point mode (in which case it cannot access the internet), please set your local time through the [keypad menu](#how-to-set-the-real-time-clock-rtc).

+After completing these steps, your TCD is basically ready for use; you can also continue configuring it to your personal preferences through the Config Portal.

 ## The Config Portal

 The Config Portal is accessible exclusively through WiFi.
 As outlined, if the device is not connected to a WiFi network, it creates its own WiFi network (named "TCD-AP"), to which your WiFi-enabled hand held device or computer first needs to connect in order to access the Config Portal.

-If the operating system on your handheld or computer supports Bonjour (or "mDNS"), you can enter the Config Portal by directing your browser to http://timecircuits.local. (mDNS is supported on Windows 10 version TH2 (1511) [other sources say 1703] and later, Android 13 and later, MacOS, iOS)
+Assuming you are running a current operating system on your hand-held or computer, you can enter the Config Portal by directing your browser to http://timecircuits.local .
+(Accessing the Config Portal through this address requires Bonjour aka "mDNS"; Windows 10 version TH2 (1511) [other sources say 1703] and later, Android 13 and later, MacOS, iOS.)

 If that fails, the way to enter the Config Portal depends on whether the TCD is in access point mode or not.
 - If it is in access point mode, and your handheld/computer is connected to the WiFi network "TCP-AP", navigate your browser to http://192.168.4.1
 - If the device is connected to your WiFi network, you need to find out its IP address first: Hold ENTER on the keypad for 2 seconds, then repeatedly press ENTER until "NET-WORK" is shown, then hold ENTER for 2 seconds.
 The device will then show its current IP address.
 Then, on your handheld or computer, navigate to http://a.b.c.d (a.b.c.d being the IP address as shown on the display) in order to enter the Config Portal.

-In the main menu, click on "Setup" to configure your TCD, first and foremost your [time zone](#appendix-c-time-zones).
-If the time zone isn't set correctly, the TCD might show a wrong time, and DST (daylight saving) will not be switched on/off correctly.
+In the main menu, click on "Setup" to configure your TCD.

 | ![The_Config_Portal](https://github.com/realA10001986/Time-Circuits-Display/assets/76924199/95888ad5-5e3e-4f62-8a6c-e945de1bd281) |
 |:--:|